zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 Now, let's see how we can extend the theory to scattering from \\(N\\) particles.
 When a particle interacts with light, it experiences a [periodic perturbation of the electron cloud](http://plaza.ufl.edu/dwhahn/Rayleigh%20and%20Mie%20Light%20Scattering.pdf) which turns it into a source of radiation.
 Assuming [elastic scattering](https://en.wikipedia.org/wiki/Elastic_scattering), this radiation will have the same frequency as the incident light.
 Assuming  that all the particles are identical (including their orientation), they will radiate energy in exactly the same way.

 The resulting electromagnetic waves will [combine](https://en.wikipedia.org/wiki/Superposition_principle#Wave_superposition) at the detector, experiencing both constructive and destructive [interference](https://en.wikipedia.org/wiki/Superposition_principle#Wave_interference).
 Since the particles are identical, the only differentiating factor is their position, which means that the scattered waves will have different [phases](https://en.wikipedia.org/wiki/Phase_(waves)).
 If these particles are randomly distributed in a small region of space, then so are their phases.
-This results in [incoherent scattering](http://glossary.ametsoc.org/wiki/Incoherent_scattering), and [it can be shown](https://www.nbi.dk/~ogendal/personal/lho/lightscattering_theory_and_practice.pdf) that the *mean* energy carried by the combined wave increases by a factor of \\(N\\).
+This results in [incoherent scattering](http://glossary.ametsoc.org/wiki/Incoherent_scattering), with constructive and destructive interference canceling each other out, and [it can be shown](https://www.nbi.dk/~ogendal/personal/lho/lightscattering_theory_and_practice.pdf) that the *mean* energy carried by the combined wave increases by a factor of \\(N\\).

 Therefore, we can rewrite the Equation 5 for \\(N\\) particles as